maban/styleguides/_resourcearticle/how-to-build-a-design-system-with-a-small-team.md

 site: "Medium"
 ---

-Useful round-up of resource on building Design Systems for smaller teams.
+Useful round-up of resources on building Design Systems for smaller teams.